laravel/nova-docs/4.0/customization/assets.md

 php artisan nova:asset acme/analytics
 ```

 When generating an asset, Nova will prompt you to install the assets NPM dependencies, compile its dependencies, and update your application's `composer.json` file.
-All custom assets are registered with your application as a Composer "path" repository.
+All custom assets are registered with your application as a Composer ["path" repository](https://getcomposer.org/doc/05-repositories.md#path).

 Nova assets include all of the scaffolding necessary to build your asset.
 Each asset even contains its own `composer.json` file and is ready to be shared with the world on GitHub or the source control provider of your choice.

 ## Registering Assets

-Nova assets are automatically loaded through the use of Laravel's auto-loader feature.
+Nova assets are automatically loaded through the use of Laravel's auto-loader, so no additional registration is required.

 ## Compiling Assets